Dinesh Chandimal: Early years and domestic cricket

-Early career

 Chandimal has the record for the most dismissals as wicketkeeper for Sri Lanka in Youth ODI history with 51 dismissals and also the only Sri Lankan wicketkeeper to involve in 50+ dismissals in Youth ODI history.

 In First class career, he scored 64, 04, and 109 in his first three innings for Sri Lanka Cricket Development XI.
 He is an aggressive batsman who scored two centuries for his country's U-19s, which he vice-captained, and played for the Sri Lanka Cricket XI and Schools Invitation XI for List A and Twenty20 cricket.

-Domestic career

 During the 2012 Indian Premier League (IPL) auction, he was bought for $50,000 by the Rajasthan Royals.
 Later, he signed a contract with Chittagong Vikings to play in the upcoming Bangladesh Premier League for the Chittagong Vikings.

 In March 2018, he was named as the captain of the Colombo squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named as Colombo's captain for the 2018 Super Provincial One Day Tournament.
 In August 2018, he was named as Colombo's captain for the 2018 SLC T20 League.

 On 19 February 2019, Chandimal scored a century in the 2018–19 SLC Twenty20 Tournament, a day after he was dropped from Sri Lanka's One Day International (ODI) squad for their series against South Africa.

 In March 2019, he was named as Colombo's captain for the 2019 Super Provincial One Day Tournament.
 In August 2020, in the final round of matches in the 2019–20 Premier League Tournament, Chandimal scored 354 not out, batting for Sri Lanka Army Sports Club.
 It was the highest first-class score in a domestic match in Sri Lanka, beating the previous record of 351 runs scored by Kithuruwan Vithanage.

 In October 2020, he was drafted by the Colombo Kings for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named as the captain of the SLC Reds team for the 2021 SLC Invitational T20 League tournament.
 In July 2022, he was signed by the Colombo Stars for the third edition of the Lanka Premier League.